 In my spare time, I have begun to build plastic models of naval warships.
 Navies, especially those from the modern era (Post 1906), have been the subject of much of my reading, and I wished to build some of the more famous battleships from around the world.
 See Models

 I have many other interests also, including music and sports.
 I play the violin (going on 9 years), and have sung in choir for 12 years.
 During high school, I performed on stage in the musicals, while also running cross-country and distance for track.
 Through my travels, I developed an interest for politics, especially those of Europe.
 Through LVC, I have participated in a European Union (EU) simulation twice, the first time as Jüri Ratas, prime minister of Estonia during the period Estonia held the rotating presidency of the EU, and the second time as Miguel Arias Cañates, the commissioner for climate action and energy from Spain.
 The simulation developed my public speaking and leadership skills the first time, while as commissioner, I co-wrote the proposed legislation the committees were discussing.
 I have also been playing Dungeons and Dragons since my freshman year of undergrad, both as a player and a Dungeon Master.
-At W&M, I have joined the Graduate Student Association previously serving as, President, Secretary, Treasurer and Co-President of Journal Club.
+At W&M, I joined the Graduate Student Association previously serving as President, Secretary, Treasurer and Co-President of Journal Club.
 I also served as President of Graduate Council.
 In these roles, I have advocated for graduate students' interests and led efforts to foster a strong inter-disciplinary graduate community.
 For my full CV, click here.